mhhollomon/simpleConfig/README.md

 # the entries in the array may be any type
 # but they still must be all the same type.
 #
-# You cannot current constrain the length of the array.
+# You cannot currently constrain the length of the array.
 array_key : [ int ]

-# Yes, arrays may have a group as members
+# Array may on have scalars (flot, int, bool) as elements.

-array_key [ { name! : str, * : float} ]

 # List may be specified.
 There is no validation of entries
 # of the list